metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

          cylc run runtime-introduction

-      The tasks will start to run, you should see them going through the waiting, running and succeeded states.
+      The tasks will start to run - you should see them going through the "Waiting", "Running" and "Succeeded" states.

       When the suite reaches the final cycle point and all tasks have succeeded it will shutdown automatically and the GUI will go blank.